Stefaaan06/Steam-Leaderboard-Moderation/README.md

 1. Click the "Remove" button next to the entry you want to remove.
 2. Confirm the removal.
-3. (this does not actually remove the entry but replaces it with a very large value)
+3. **(this does not actually remove the entry but replaces it with a very large value)** -> this only makes sense for ASCENDING score boards. **not for descending ones**.
+The removal value can be edited in moderation.js "const removalScore = 9999999999;"

 ### Known Issues
 1. When Removing / Editing entries the displayed entries on the website don´t update properly.
+2. No full support for Descending leaderboards yet
+3. The website stashes your changes in local storage on purpose.
+This is because steam leaderboards may take some time to update.

 ## Links